Georgia Council on Developmental Disabilities

 Along with the RCP, Georgia Council on Developmental Disabilities (GCDD) and Global Ubuntu worked together to support Welcoming Community Dialogues (WCD) on social issues and/or themes in communities statewide.
-The aim of the dialogues is to create space for community members of differing backgrounds, races and abilities to discuss and dream of a society where everyone is treated with dignity and justice.
+The aim of the dialogues was to create space for community members of differing backgrounds, races and abilities to discuss and dream of a society where everyone is treated with dignity and justice.

 In October 2019, we hosted the Welcoming Community Summit in Clarkston, GA to showcase the community dialogues, celebrate successes, and to practice and learn for continued community building.

 Through the lens of the Real Communities Initiative, the Welcoming Community Dialogues and Summit provided the foundation for a movement wherein the culture shifts from one of hate, unfairness, and dehumanization to one of love and belonging where the principle of morality is practiced as the norm.

 The Dialogues are poised to shift culture and attitudes so that everyone is able to regard others with empathy and compassion, people feel welcomed, and develop a sense of belonging.